linksgo2011/springboot-mybatis-boilerplate/README.md

 - Example query
 - One to Many relationship
 - Auth system
+- Swagger
-- Swagger >> current
+- jib plugin for docker >> current
 - Base CRUD Api test
 - Criteria Query
-- Authentication and Authorization
+- Authorization and ACL
 - Arch unit
 - Feature toggle
 - shedlock
 - log
 - More

 ## how to run this